sm-alpha/str-eng/README.md

 # str-eng
-Randomized collection of scripts useful in field of structural engineering.
+Collection of scripts useful in field of structural engineering.

 As always, verify all results.
 Garbage in = Garbage out.